ClusterCockpit/cc-docker/README.md

 ## Post-Setup Adjustment for using `influxdb`

-When using `influxdb` containers, one must adjust the following files:
+When using `influxdb` as a metric database, one must adjust the following files:
 * `cc-backend/var/job-archive/emmy/cluster.json`
 * `cc-backend/var/job-archive/woody/cluster.json`